learningequality/ricecooker/docs/nodes.md

 ### Thumbnails
-Thumbnails can be passed in as a local filesystem path to an image file (str) or a `ThumbnailFile` object.
+Thumbnails can be passed in as a local filesystem path to an image file (str), a URL (str), or a `ThumbnailFile` object.
 The recommended size for thumbnail images is 400px by 225px (aspect ratio 16:9).
+Use the command line argument `--thumbnails` to automatically generate thumbnails for all content node that don't have a thumbnail specified.